Features

 html5 javascript scheduler spring boot java rows

-The Scheduler rows (resources) are defined in the database and we will load them using an HTTP call:
+The Scheduler rows (resources) are defined in the database.
+We e will load them using the rows.load() method from a JSON backend endpoint:

 dp.rows.load("/api/resources");